Your Guide to West Coast Vintage Vespa Days 2024 – Updated for 2025

 🛵 Love to ride?
 Find out how to join the Vespa Club of America today.
 Become a Lifetime Member and receive special memorabilia!

 ⚠️ Disclaimer, please read!
-Rallygoers know best – just because it appeared online or was rumored to happen doesn’t mean it always will.
-Plans can change so it’s best to check online forums, social media, and websites in advance for any last-minute updates to the West Coast Vintage Vespa Days itinerary and weekend plan.
+Plans may change so it’s best to check online forums, social media, and websites in advance for any last-minute updates to the West Coast Vintage Vespa Days itinerary and weekend events.

 Where to Stay in Santa Barbara